Crawron/Koel/readme.md

 ## Fixed

+- Off by one error in /queue (3 pages when there's 20 elements in 2)
 - Not properly saving last connected vc for persistence (including being disconnected)
 - /play always queueing in position 0 (current song)
 - /skip is just completely broken